Spread0x/isitfit/README.md

 `AmazonEC2ReadOnlyAccess, CloudWatchReadOnlyAccess`

+For Redshift analysis, the user/role also needs: `redshift:DescribeClusters`

 If you have a Datadog account, check section [Datadog integration](#datadog-integration)

 For pushing tags, the user/role will also need to have the following existing policy: